chenxiaolong/DualBootPatcher/README.txt

 free space needed is the size of the original file + the extracted size of the file.
 For Windows, this is the amount of space you need on the C: drive.

+Donators:

+Thanks to all the donators for supporting this project!

+  * Christopher Edwards

 What's supported?

 ROMs: